spacetelescope/jdaviz/docs/dev/ui_description.rst

 widget in the example above) are implemented as traitlets, which can be observed for changes.
 In order to register callbacks in response to changes to attributes defined on widget classes, interested parties must have a direct reference to the widget instance.
+Trailets are unique in that they can be referenced in the front-end Vue code, so chaning a trailet-defined attribute of a class will propagate that change to any front-end code that references the value.

 For example, if we consider that the ``Toolbar`` class above is implemented as part of a broader ``Application``, we can respond to